 Through roof vents

 Here in Phoenix, many stucco homes feature roof vents near the roof line.
-These vents serve an important purpose in your home, both by allowing moisture to escape the roof and by balancing the air pressure in your home with that of the outside.
+These vents serve an important purpose in your home, by allowing moisture and heat to escape the roof by flowing from the vent in the eve or gable to the vent at the ridge.
 However, left unprotected, they can be a way for pests—in particular, roof rats—to access the inside of your home.